 Marilyn Monroe Rose – heat tolerant roses

 Named after one of the most famous Hollywood Actresses, the Marilyn Monroe rose is simply stunning!
-The blooms begin as a bright blonde yellow color and slowly mature to a pale creamy apricot as they open up.
+The blooms begin as a bright blonde yellow color and slowly mature to a pale creamy apricot.

 These blooms are anything but delicate though!
 My Marilyn Monroe rose sits in full sun from about 7am-4pm.
-These blooms last for days without any wilting, crisping or dramatic color fade.
+These blooms last for days without any wilting or crisping.
 The strength of these petals are thick and hardy.
+They color does tend to fade to a more white shade and sometimes a green-white shade (it’s parent rose is “St. Patrick’s Day”).

 Funny enough, the Marilyn Monroe rose is the parent rose of “Ring of Fire” (few roses above) which explains their similarities in growth, shape and bloom strength.